Cognigy/CustomModules/modules/salesforce/README.md

 If the loginUrl is stored in the secret, Salesforce login to this url, e.g. 'https://test.salesforce.com'

 ### Secret (Live Chat)
-If you want to use the **Start Live Chat** Node, you need to add another secret to your Cognigy project.
+If one wants to use the **Start Live Chat** Node, another secret is required.
 The following keys need to be included:

 - organizationId
   - Your Salesforce Organization ID